microsoft/Azure-Analytics-and-AI-Engagement/healthcare2/Readme-shell.md

 43. **Refer** to this table while pinning rest of the tiles to the dashboard.

 	![Table.](media/power-bi-table-1.png)

 ### Updating Dashboard and Report Ids in Web app

 By default, the web app will be provisioned with Gif placeholders for web app screens with dashboards.
 Once you have completed the steps listed above in this section, you can update the dashboard id’s generated into the main web app if you choose.
 Here are the steps for it.

 1. **Navigate** to your Power BI workspace.

 2. **Click** on one of the dashboards you created.
-Eg. CEO Dashboard May.
+Eg. Payor Executive Dashboard Before.

 	![Navigate and Click.](media/power-bi-report-24.png)